jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

 - -o: Excel output file

-- -start: The start year of the scenario inventory
+- --start: The start year of the scenario inventory

-- -end: The end year of the scenario inventory
+- --end: The end year of the scenario inventory

-- -keys: If present maintain notation keys.
+- --keys: If present maintain notation keys.
 Default: the notation keys are set to number zero.

-- -GWP: Global warming potential for CH4 and N2O, possible values AR4 (GHG inventory) or AR5 (default)
+- --GWP: Global warming potential for CH4 and N2O, possible values AR4 (GHG inventory) or AR5 (default)

 For the sample command line set your working directory to `<GHGInventoryDirectory>`.
 Then, assuming the scenario result files